YearUpVoiceBotCamp/lambda-hello-world/README.md

 ## Lambda Setup

 Navigate to the Lambda service through the AWS portal.
+Click the region drop-down in the upper-right corner of the console and select either US East (N. Virginia) or EU (Ireland).
+Lambda functions for Alexa skills must be hosted in either the US East (N. Virginia) or EU (Ireland) region.

 We are going to configure our function and test event here and then upload our code later.
 Start by clicking "Create a Lambda Function".
 Under blueprints, select "Blank Function".
 The Blueprints give you starter templates for different projects.
 We will be constructing our Alexa skill independent of these templates.

 ## Configure Triggers